 We were very cautious when we first found RealWealth, so we took our time.
 But eventually, we trusted them.
 Their whole ideology is about teaching you how to be a great investor, and it really works.
 I mean, I’ve learned so much more in the last year or so than I ever knew about rental property before.

-It was amazing how much father our money went outside of the Bay Area.
+It was amazing how much farther our money went outside of the Bay Area.
 I know the old rule of thumb was, “You have to be around your rentals.”
 But with technology, the internet, and a trustworthy team, this isn’t necessarily true anymore.
-At least it wasn’t true for us.

 The result: We sold the one property in the Bay Area and we turned around and invested in about 20 properties, increasing our cash flow six times.” — Claudia & Julian Fraser

-Today Claudia and Julian own over twenty properties in 3 states, and they’re bringing in about $15,000 of net cash flow every month.
+Today Claudia and Julian own over twenty properties in three states, and they’re bringing in about $15,000 of net cash flow every month.
 It all started with a successful like-kind exchange.

 Your 1031 Exchange Questions Answered (Video)

-This article is just a basic overview of how to do a 1031 exchange and the rules for doing a 1031 exchange successfully.
+This article provides an overview of how to do a 1031 exchange and the basic 1031 exchange rules for using this strategy successfully.
 Hopefully, you now realize how important it is to understand the intricacies of real estate investing, real estate market cycles, and growth opportunities before you even think about getting started.
-If you’re a beginner, you should start by learning how and where to invest in real estate in 2023.
-For those of you who are more experienced, take some time to get a solid understanding of rules and regulations.
+If you are new to real estate investing, start by learning about the best places to buy rental property.
+For investors who are more experienced, take some time to get a solid understanding of 1031 exchange rules and regulations.
 You’ll need to know them like the back of your hand, or you still might end up with a huge tax bill.

 Truth be told, a 1031 tax-deferment is incredibly complicated, even if you’re a career investor.
-Even a small mistake can jeopardize the deferment of your capital gains taxes.
+A small mistake can jeopardize the deferment of your capital gains taxes.
 This is why most investors seek professional help.